fish-quant/fq-segmentation/docs/data.md

 # Data

+Please note that we recommend a **data organization**, described below, to facilitate the usage of these tools.

+We provide test data, which allows you to inspect how the data is organized, but then also run a local installation of these tools to see if everything works correctly.

 ## Test data
 Already processed test data can be downloaded from [**Dropbox**](https://www.dropbox.com/sh/yr1s5olqwkvyx0i/AADH0QQtdNuWWq7z9wgQpLiOa?dl=0).
 With these data, you can verify if the different analysis steps are properly executed.